-In early 2006, Washington Mutual Bank began proceedings against Speedbowl owner Terry Eames for not making payments on his mortgage.
-When reports surfaced in the local newspapers & TV stations, it raised the most serious concern over the track's long-term future as a racing facility for the first time since the early-1970's.
-It was a highly publicized issue not only in racing circles but in local newspapers and TV stations.
-At right is a news report from WFSB Channel 3 out of Hartford from February 23, 2006 reporting about the intitial foreclosure proceedings initiated by Washington Mutual Bank.
-The foreclosure issue would carry on for 9 years before its resolution in 2015.
+In early 2006, Washington Mutual Bank began foreclosure proceedings against Speedbowl owner Terry Eames for not making payments.
+When reports surfaced in the local newspapers & TV stations, it raised the most serious concern over the track’s long-term future as a racing facility for the first time since the early 1970’s.
+However, it did not affect the 2006 season which went off as planned.

 Dennis Gada captured his 6th SK Modified title at the Speedbowl – tying him with Phil Rondeau (6 LM) for the most in one division, and Bob Potter (3 Mod, 3 SK Mod) as well for the most overall track championships.
-Not the dominate presence he was during his run of 5 straight SK titles from '99-'03, Gada only won 1 point event in 2006 but he was consistently in the top 5 throughout the season.
-He capped the year by sweeping the non-point twin 25's in the Double Down Shootout, giving him 50 career SK Modified feature wins – 17 more than all-time SK runner up Ted Christopher (33).
-Rob Janovic Jr clinched the wins title with his 4th victory during 100 lap Town Fair Tire Finale.
+Not the dominate presence he was during his run of 5 straight SK titles from ’99-’03 driving for Harry Wyant, Gada only won 1 point event in 2006 as a driver-owner again for the first time in a decade.
+He was consistently in the top 5 throughout the season.
+He capped the year by sweeping the non-point twin 25’s in the Double Down Shootout, giving him 50 career SK Modified feature wins.
+Rob Janovic Jr led the division with 4 wins, including the 100 lap Town Fair Tire Finale.
 Jeff Pearl and Diego Monahan tied for second in wins with Gada at 3 victories a piece.
 Veteran Tom Fox won the 100 lap SK portion of the Pepsi 300.
-Defending champion Robbie Summers and 2005 SK runner-up Ron Yuhas Jr ran limited Speedbowl schedules as they both ran full time on NASCAR's Whelen Modified Tour.
+Defending champion Rob Summers and 2005 SK runner-up Ron Yuhas Jr ran limited Speedbowl schedules as they both ran full time on NASCAR’s Whelen Modified Tour.

 Veteran Sportsman competitor John Puglisi had his Consecutive Seasons With a Win streak snapped at 8 when he failed to capture a checkered flag for the first time since 1997.
-His absence from victory lane left him in a tie for the record he continues to hold with Ken Cassidy who did it from 1988-1995.
+His absence from victory lane left him in a tie for the record with Ken Cassidy who did it from 1988-1995.

 Veteran Danny Field became the third driver to successfully defend his Mini Stock title (Bruce Thomas, Jeff Miller) with a final point total over 100 points ahead of teenage runner-up Joe Godbout III.
 Field also led the division in wins with 4 – which he won during a 6 race stretch early in the year.
-Godbout won three times and set a new track record for the division when he posted a 17.417 lap time during the Pepsi 300 time trials, a record that still stands today.
+Godbout won three times and set a new track record for the division when he posted a 17.417 lap time during the Pepsi 300 time trials.
 He also went on to win the 50 lap event later that day.
 Ken Cassidy Jr won the 50 lap Finale for the second consecutive year.
-1993 Mini Stock Champion Jeff "Soup" Civardi won for the first time in over a decade when he brought his #93 machine to victory lane on May 6th.
-At season's end, veterans Jeff Miller, who won 3 times, and Richard Brooks, who won twice, both announced they were retiring from competition in the Mini Stocks.
-At the time, they were 3rd & 4th on the Mini Stock Career Wins list.
+1993 Mini Stock Champion Soup Civardi won for the first time in over a decade when he brought his #93 machine to victory lane on May 6th.

 The Bakaj brothers dominated the Legend Car divisions on both the Wednesday and Saturday series.
 Chris Bakaj won the Wednesday title by two points over his brother Mark.
 While Mark Bakaj won the Saturday title by 52 points over Chris.
 Chris won 3 features overall (2 Wed, 1 Sat), while Mark won 11 times – tying him with Dwayne Dorr for the most overall at the track during the year – leading both Wednesday (4) and Saturday (7) divisions in victories.
 On August 26th, Mark tied a 40-year old record when he won his 6th consecutive division event – last accomplished by Ed Bunnell in the 1966 Bomber division.
 (Ironically… and coincidentally, Bunnell visited the ‘bowl earlier in the season on the night Dwayne Dorr unsuccessfully tried to tie the same record).
 Bakaj also won the 50 lap INEX National Qualifier race in late July.